cartopher/automate-sangis-python/README.md

 __8.__ Navigate to the directory where you saved and extracted the repository and open the `automate-sangis-python-main` as a new project in PyCharm.

 *__Important Note__: After opening the project in PyCharm, a pop-up message on the lower right corner of the screen notifies you that "__Python 3.# (sangisdownload) has been configured as a project interpreter"__.
-If this is the case, you can skip the entire __'Getting Set Up with PyCharm'__ section, and go straight to the __'Script Overview'__ section.
+If this is the case, you can skip the entire __'Getting Set Up with PyCharm'__ section and go straight to the __'Script Overview'__ section.

 __9.__ Open the `sangis_credentials.py` Python file (located on the left of the PyCharm screen) and input your username and password used to access the SanGIS/SANDAG GIS Data Warehouse website.
 See below: